The Border poster

 Status Quo

-Charlie Smith works as a border patrol agent in a worn-down life, stuck in a small apartment with his materialistic wife Marcy who constantly pressures him for more money and a better lifestyle.
+Charlie Smith works as an immigration officer in Los Angeles, living a modest but honest life with his materialistic wife Marcy, who constantly pressures him for more money and possessions.

 2